 MODULE PERCENT OF FINAL GRADE

-Develop 30 percent
+Develop 35 percent

 Research 25 percent

 Write 25 percent

-Reflect 20 percent
+Reflect 15 percent

 Note: Instead of giving weight to individual assignments, I have opted to assign credit to the Canvas modules in which each major assignment is housed.
-This design choice gives you the opportunity to receive credit for all of the prep work that goes into each writing assignment.
-In other words, as a writing teacher, I value the writing process rather than solely the final product, so I have designed the assessment practices of this course to reflect that.
+This design choice gives you credit for all of the prep work that goes into each writing assignment.
+As a writing teacher, I value the writing process rather than solely the final product, so I have designed the assessment practices of this course to reflect that.